SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 To apply snapshot configuration from one device to another device:

-- Navigate to the configuration tab of the device that already has your desired snapshot configuration.
+- Navigate to the configuration tab of the device that already has your desired configuration.
 - Retrieve the current snapshot from the device by clicking on "Get new snapshot from device".
 - Navigate to the configuration tab of the other device, select the new snapshot from the drop down menu and click on "Put new snapshot to device".